Well, the most recent polling data has independents in Massachusetts breaking for Scott Brown 69 to 28 percent.

 It more reinforces the conviction to fight hard.

-That means that they're gonna double down and work even harder at not listening to the voters.
+That means that they're going to double down and work even harder at not listening to the voters.

-That means they're gonna double down and work even harder to ruin the U.S. economy.
+That means they're going to double down and work even harder to ruin the U.S. economy.

-Democrat operatives on Capitol Hill have made clear that enthusiasm is cooling for camp and trade legislation to curb carbon emissions as the party heads into an election year.
+Democrat operatives on Capitol Hill have made clear that enthusiasm is cooling for cap and trade legislation to curb carbon emissions as the party heads into an election year.

 The same is true for the always sensitive issue of immigration form.